 Falls Creek is a 5 hour drive from Melbourne and is Victoria’s largest skiable terrain.
 It boasts 92 alpine runs and 21 cross country trails, 14 ski lifts, plenty of retail and rental and more than 35 cafes, restaurants and bars.
 A large proportion of the ski runs are suitable for beginners.
 A bonus is that they offer childcare for kids aged 12 weeks to 5 years old.

 Find your closest Melbourne ice rink for skating fun!
 Aren’t we so lucky to be surrounded by so many places to go ice skating in the city?

-The Eynesbury Winter Festival is a month-long winter celebration from Friday 24 June running until Sunday 24 July.
-It's the perfect place to go ice skating in the city and enjoy some tasty winter food & drinks from Ms Peacock and Birdy & Co.
+The Eynesbury Winter Festival is a winter celebration from Friday 23 June running until Sunday 9 July.
+It’s the perfect place to go ice skating in the city and enjoy some tasty winter food & drinks from Ms Peacock and Birdy & Co.
 There’ll be so much to see and do, it’s the perfect winter outing for the entire family and should be added to your list of the best ice skating rinks in Melbourne.